irfanirshad/blog/content/posts/portfolio.md

 cover: /img/1.jpg
 # categories:
 #   - category1
-# tags:
+tags:
-#   - tag1
+  - Portfolio
-#   - tag2
+  - Github
 # nolastmod: true
 draft: false
 ---

-Cut out summary from your post content here.
+this will have summary of portfolio which will contain links to other projects which have screenshots & gifs with it and with github links

 <!--more-->